Curonian Spit National Park

 ‘Parnidis Dune’ name story is closely related with legend about ‘traveling’ dunes.
 The origin of the unique dune’s name usually is connecting with Lithuanian phrase ‘perejusi per Nida’.
 In English it means ‘the dune which passed through Nida’.

 Legendary story says that dunes are like faithful wanderers.
 These beautiful nature treasures are changing its location constantly.
-Though, the dunes had never wondering too far and always stay in motherland – Curonian Split.
+Though, the dunes had never wondering too far and always stay in motherland – Curonian Spit.
 However, the romantic legend about faithful wanderers has its bad side too.
 Local inhabitants say that an amazing complex of dunes had buried about 14 villages of fishermen during the years.

 At these days an impressive Sun Clock is situated on the Parnidis Dune.
 It’s more than 13 meters high and made from solid material – granite.
 The horizontal part of Sun Clock is made from durable material too.
 However, it has a naturally look because of wind-blown sand layers.
 There you’ll see many signs which mean hours, minutes, months and four sunflowers and equinox days.
 It’s not really difficult to realize what time is it but it might be a challenge for some of us.